Codeschnipsler/Fotobox/install.md

                 Sudo reboot

-Setup
+11) Setup
-1) Connect the printer and camera to the RPi using a USB hub.
+1) Connect the printer and camera to the RPi.
 2) optional: connect Screen via HMDI

 Push the button to have fun